-The new regulations require networks to collect more information about DER equipment installed on site.
+The new regulations require networks to collect up to 13 additional pieces of information about DER equipment installed on site.
 This includes inverter manufacturer, model and serial numbers.
-These will be supported by using existing data sets, such as those from the Clean Energy Council's approved product database.
-It should be a simple process for installers because the connection process remains as it is today, with additional data simply captured when completing the eCoC.
+AEMO's systems will support data entry by using existing data sets, such as those from the Clean Energy Council's approved product database.
+AEMO's system will also enable the smartphone applications solar installers already use to gather this information.
+So, it should be a simple process for installers.

-&lt;sup>1 Generators or batteries that are only used as standby or back-up power, and generators or energy storage that registers with AEMO for market participation are exempt.
+&lt;sup>1 Generators or batteries that are only used as standby or back-up power, and generators or energy storage that registers with AEMO for market participation are exempt. © AEMO 2019 | Factsheet - DER Register: Information for Installers

-DER Register: Information for Installers in South Australia
+DER Register: Information for Installers in Australian Capital Territory and New South Wales